Exhibit "A" Tributes and Recognition

 F. WILLIAM LING, Executive Office of the President: Sargent Shriver asked me to thank you for your letters concerning the Community Action Agency in Jacksonville.
 The Office of Economic Opportunity is seriously concerned about this situation, and our Office of Inspection is now conducting an investigation of this agency.

-BOB HALL, editor Southern Exposure magazine: At the birthing of our magazine in l973, long lists of prospective names were prepared.
+BOB HALL, Southern Exposure magazine: At the birthing of our magazine in l973, long lists of prospective names were prepared.
 What to call a journal that challenged and criticized the region, yet embraced it as our home.
 It wasn’t long before the name Southern Exposure emerged as the obvious choice.
 Not only did the words carry the double message we wanted, they carried on the tradition of the muckraking journalism embodied in Stetson’s original Southern Exposure — a tradition that links analysis to action, that tells the truth and makes clear the imperative for change… We chose the right person to follow.
 He is a freedom fighter, patriot and rebel, investigator and truth‐teller, a foot soldier and leader in the larger movement for a more humane planet.

-SENATOR CLAUDE PEPPER: I warmly appreciate your helping us to victory.
+SENATOR CLAUDE PEPPER I warmly appreciate your helping us to victory.
 The results of this election are convincing enough that the people of Florida know how to judge accurately political tricks and to resist and repudiate them.
 If this were not so, our battle would have been lost….We have accomplished a significant victory.
 It has far reaching effects at home and abroad and your contribution to it is of greater importance than you may have thought.

 DR. SAMUEL PROCTOR, University of Florida: Stetson Kennedy has told me about the oral history tapes that his students produced (at UNF}…We would be very pleased to add to our collection the tapes and transcripts that Mr. Kennedy’s program produced.
 I am sure that they are all of high quality…and would be of great value to students, faculty, and others doing research in Florida history.